 a.
 First Year Allowance (FYA-100%)

-The following expenditure will qualify for a FYA:
+The following expenditure will qualify for an FYA:

-- energy saving, water efficient and vehicle gas refueling equipment
+- energy saving, water-efficient and vehicle gas refuelling equipment

 - New cars with carbon dioxide (CO2) emissions of 75g/Km or less.

 First-year allowances are in addition to annual investment allowance i.e. FYA doesn’t reduce AIA limit.

 Annual Investment Allowance (AIA) is also a tax relief available on purchase of most plant and machinery expenditure.
 It is a business expense which can be deducted from profit before tax.
 AIA is limited up to £200,000/-pa.
 Any additional capital expenditure will qualify for written down allowance (WDA) i.e. 8% or 18% depending on the type of asset.